-- Whole Foods Market: Located at 10 Columbus Circle, this supermarket has a large buffet of salads, prepared dishes, sandwiches, burgers, organic products, and juices.
+- Whole Foods Market: Located at 10 Columbus Circle, this supermarket has a large buffet of salads, prepared dishes, sandwiches, burgers, organic products and juices.

-13. Ride a bike through the park
+13. Bike through the park

 14. Visit the museums and landmark buildings surrounding Central Park

 Apart from all the sites I have already mentioned to see in Central Park, in your route you have to include some museums and buildings that are on the edge of the park.
 The most important from north to south are the following:

 - Guggenheim Museum: One of the best museums in New York for its magnificent collection of modern art and the spectacular architecture of its modernist building designed by Frank Lloyd Wright.
 The Guggenheim is an icon of the 20th century.